alexdarke/sanction/README.md

 Any issues, questions, or ideas for improvements can be sent to adarke@gmail.com

 Current wishlist: write the iptables rules into their own chain.

+Changelog:

+0.9.1 : Routines for multiple country matches and error checking in place.
+	General clean up of code and pushed to public beta.